 A commentary by Whitney Reed

-Babalawo Satya Home was where Kecya first grounded the practice of Artcura.
-The initial seeds for this project were brought from Brazil in 2014, where Kecya presented a show in her home in Sao Paulo, during the process of moving and emptying everything of her House.
+Babalawo Satya Home was where Kecya first grounded the practice of Artcura Lab.
+The initial seeds for this project were brought from Brazil in 2014, where Kecya presented a show in her home in Sao Paulo during the process of moving and emptying everything of her House.

-The minute we apply a glimmer of consciousness to a mechanical gesture, or practice phenomenology while polishing a piece of old furniture, we sense new impressions come into being beneath this familiar domestic duty.
+The minute we apply a glimmer of consciousness to a mechanical gesture or practice phenomenology while polishing a piece of old furniture, we sense new impressions come into being beneath this familiar domestic duty.
 For consciousness rejuvenates everything, giving a quality of beginning to the most everyday actions.

-(The Poetic of Space, Gaston Bachelard)
+(The Poetics of Space, Gaston Bachelard)

-In the first year, an open house called House as a Mirror occupied multiple rooms and hallways with immersive installations that called the audience to experience and observe the house as an alchemist would in their laboratory.
+In the first year, an open house called House as a Mirror occupied multiple rooms and hallways with immersive installations that called the audience to experience and observe the House as an alchemist would in their laboratory.

 Whitney has collaborated in the past two years with Kecya on creative writing on Artcura's practices.
 Over the past 20 years, she has been dedicated to the study and practice of mindfulness in various traditions, as well as ancient healing practices of various indigenous lineages.
-Whitney is currently living in Park City, Utah and sharing teachings of yoga and meditation throughout America.
+Whitney is currently living in Park City, Utah, and sharing teachings of yoga and meditation throughout America.